jr4fs/UNM_ranjit_fitzpatrick/README.md

       - Afghanistan, displacement, children
       - Afghanistan, crisis, children
       - Afghanistan, war, children
-2. Example Tweet Output:
+2. Example Tweet Output: Example Tweet: this is heartbreaking!!!\nWe are the victims.
+No mother or father would want to see their children live their whole life with no legs. \nWar brings only misery.
+Let's bring an end to it. \n#Afghanistan #Farah #Kandahar #Taliban\n#Landmines #War #Children #ChildrenUnderAttack https://t.co/u4cAbCDVbQ
+3. Extracted Tags: Afghanistan, Farah, Kandahar, Taliban
-3. Queried for "Afghanistan" from primary sources
+4. Queried for "Afghanistan" from primary sources
-4. Parsed data into standardized format
+5. Parsed data into standardized format

 ## Future Work
 - Utilize more sophisticated text models to process tweets